* Prospects of Sino-U.S. trade thaw dim over weekend

 NEW YORK, Nov 19 (Reuters) - World stocks fell on Monday as worries about softening demand for the iPhone dragged down shares of Apple Inc and persistent trade tensions between China and the United States sapped investor sentiment.

 Concerns about slowing economic growth also pushed down the dollar.

-The U.S. benchmark S&P 500 stock index opened lower as shares of Apple and its suppliers fell.
+The U.S. benchmark S&P 500 stock index dropped as much as 2 percent following a decline in shares of Apple and its suppliers.
 The Wall Street Journal reported Apple had cut production orders in recent weeks for the iPhone models it launched in September.